Attrition, Erosion and Fractures

 There are a few habits that are particularly damaging to the longevity of your teeth and should be avoided to prevent the erosion, attrition, abrasion, or abfracture of your pearly whites.

-- Be sure to visit your dentist semiannually at the very least to avoid being blindsided by attrition that can occur without your knowledge.
+- Be sure to visit your dentist semiannually, at the very least, to avoid being blindsided by attrition that can slowly diminish the sate of your oral health without your knowledge.

 - Frequently drinking carbonated beverages or acidic fruit juices will erode your teeth quickly.

-- Avoid brushing your teeth too vigorously or scrubbing too hard as this can also wear down the enamel layer.
+- Avoid brushing your teeth too vigorously or scrubbing too hard as this can also cause enamel wear on teeth.

 - Use a soft-bristled brush and change your toothbrushes out frequently.